oeserha/RecipeRecommender/README.md

 ### New Service Used
+- Pinecone vector DB

 ### Scaling Our Project
 Describe how architecture would change

 ### Projected Future Work
+- Allow users to rate recipes they’ve tried and incorporate those into our model
+- Include nutritional information
+- Scale to use a larger recipe list
+- Add more details to the UI

 ### Demo Script